 How do you protect your clients from formjacking?

 Without anyone noticing, a cyber criminal changes the entry fields on your website.
-When your customer places an order on your website and fills in their payment details, they are sent directly to the criminal.
-The criminal will take advantage of the name and credit card information of your customer to start buying things for themselves.
-This sneaky type of cybercrime is called formjacking.
+When your customer places an order and fills in their payment details, they are sent directly to the criminal.
+The criminal will use your customer's name and credit card information to make purchases themselves.
+This type of cybercrime is called formjacking.

 Cyber Magazine SECURE IT!